Teaching online isn’t like teaching in the classroom. It requires a different approach and specific online teaching strategies to boost learning.

 Every learner has a different learning style.
 They come to the training with different backgrounds, experiences, and educations.
 And everyone has their own preferences and innate skills.

-Here’s an overview of differentiated instruction from Alberta Education (this video focuses on the classroom teaching of children, but the same concepts apply to all learning situations):
+Here’s an overview of differentiated instruction from Education Week (this video focuses on the classroom teaching of children, but the same concepts apply to all learning situations):

 Offering the exact same training to all of them reduces the effectiveness of the teaching.
 Which is why differentiation is so important.